NVIDIA-Merlin/NVTabular/README.md

 conda install -c nvidia -c rapidsai -c numba -c conda-forge nvtabular python=3.7 cudatoolkit=10.2
 ```

-If you'd like to create a full conda environment to run the example notebooks, you can use the [provided environment files](https://github.com/NVIDIA/NVTabular/tree/main/conda/environments) for CUDA Toolkit 10.1, 10.2, or 11.0.
+If you'd like to create a full conda environment to run the example notebooks, you can use the [environment files](https://github.com/NVIDIA/NVTabular/tree/main/conda/environments) for CUDA Toolkit 10.1, 10.2, or 11.0.
 Clone the NVTabular repo and from the root directory, run:

 ```
 conda env create -f=conda/environments/nvtabular_dev_cuda10.1.yml